 The ideal shape of Data tables is to have very few columns but to have as many rows as needed to bring in all the data records.
 These Data tables normally have lots of rows (sometimes in the 10s or even 100s of millions).

 Why you should layout your Star Schema using the Collie Methodology?

 There are a few reasons you should visually layout your data using the Collie Methodology.

-- Finally, filters only propagate in 1 direction in Power Pivot (in Excel version 2010/2013) and that is from the 1 side of the relationship to the many side of the relationship.
+- Finally, filters only propagate in 1 direction in the data model and that is from the 1 side of the relationship to the many side of the relationship.
 The Lookup tables are on the 1 side, so that means the filters always flow “down hill”.
-They do not/can not flow “up hill” automatically (but note this can be done with advanced DAX).
+They do not/cannot flow “up hill” automatically (but note this can be done with advanced DAX and also by editing a relationship in Power BI to make it bi-directional).
 So this layout gives you a visual clue which direction the filters will flow.

-While the optimum shape is a Star Schema as show above, that doesn’t mean this is the only way it will work.
-It will also work with a Snowflake Schema too (where there are secondary lookup tables joined to the primary lookup tables), but the point is that these extra relationships required to make the “snowflake” can come at a cost of worse performance and possibly also confusion to the user (if they access the field list for Pivot Tables).
+While the optimum shape is a Star Schema as shown above, that doesn’t mean this is the only way it will work.
+It will also work with a Snowflake Schema too (where there are secondary Lookup tables joined to the primary Lookup tables), but the point is that these extra relationships required to make the “snowflake” can come at a cost of worse performance and possibly also confusion to the user (if they access the field list for visuals).